Skip to main content Skip to footer

 • Samples of common identification: Alberta Driver's Licence, Canadian Passport, Canadian Citizenship Card, Canadian Forces ID card, Veterans Health Care ID card, First Nation Membership card, Métis Nation of Alberta Citizenship card.

-• If unable to produce government issued photo identification, you'll be required to provide valid ID with your name and address, such as a bank statement, personal cheque, mortgage statement, income tax assessment or vehicle ownership/registration
+• If unable to produce government-issued photo identification, you'll be required to provide valid ID with your name and address, such as a bank statement, personal cheque, mortgage statement, income tax assessment or vehicle ownership/registration

 Elections in Lacombe County